 Owner Dave Curtis originally needed somewhere to house his cars without having to worry about dust or other garage grime.
-Lining the classic Kiwi steel shed to make it airtight and dust-free was the starting point – but as a bit of a self-confessed ‘fussy guy’, he was after something that also looked good.
+Lining the classic Kiwi steel shed in plywood to make it airtight and dust-free was the starting point – but as a bit of a self-confessed ‘fussy guy’, he was after something that also looked good.

 ‘I was having a look around for products and came across PlyPlay, and thought that it would be great for what I wanted to achieve.
 So I chose Blonde Ambition for the ceiling, and Double Trouble for the walls – they were the colours I liked, and it ended up looking pretty smart.’